suffolklibraries/lgc/content/collections/events/eayc-13-17-touring-and-performing.md

   [01473218202](tel:01473218202)
 updated_by: a7fabfbc-be93-4390-9bfe-3a08c02f87a1
-updated_at: 1678875708
+updated_at: 1678876996
 ---
-Eastern Angles Young Creatives (EAYC) is a series of free creative and theatre-based programme for young people, this Spring they're delighted to launch their 13-17 strand which focusses on the themes of touring and performing!
+Eastern Angles Young Creatives (EAYC) is a series of free creative and theatre-based programme for young people, this Spring's programe is aimed at 13-17 year olds on the themes of touring and performing! **Book you space before the 20 March!**